Gary Black (politician): Agriculture Commissioner of Georgia

 After Hurricane Michael hit South Georgia, Black was a leading voice pushing for federal relief.
 Black opposed Obama-era EPA environmental protection regulations, such as proposed rules on pesticides and the Clean Water Rule (also called the Waters of the United States rule), which Black called "wretched" (the rule was ultimately revoked by the Trump administration).

 Black is a supporter of Donald Trump.
 In 2016, Black endorsed then-candidate Trump, who appointed Black to his agriculture policy advisory council.
 At the time, Black criticized federal power, especially agricultural regulations.

+After Trump was defeated in his 2020 bid for re-election, Black supported Republican efforts to restrict voting rights in Georgia.

 U.S. Senate campaign

 In June 2021, Black announced his candidacy for the Republican nomination for the United States Senate in 2022 to challenge incumbent Democrat Raphael Warnock.
 In announcing his Senate run, Black said he intended to rely on his name recognition from prior statewide elections, strong base of rural support, and staunch Trump support.
 He praised Trump for "all the good things he's done the past four years" and dodged questions about whether he accepted that Joe Biden was legitimately elected president.
 Many of Black's largest campaign contributors were from Georgia agribusiness.
 About one-third of Georgia's sheriffs, mostly from less populous rural counties, endorsed Black for Senate.
 During his campaign, Black took conservative stances and opposed the bipartisan $1.2 trillion infrastructure bill.
 Donald Trump endorsed another candidate, Herschel Walker, in the Republican primary.